 If you found this article helpful, you can learn about how Emily Liou, Career Happiness Coach at CultiVitae guides corporate professionals to wake up happy on Mondays!
 Emily works with ambitious corporate professionals in her private coaching program called The Corporate Ladder of Purpose™.
 She also teaches job seekers how to conquer every stage of the job search process through her comprehensive e-course and group coaching program, The Happily Hired Formula™.

-10 Personal Development Tips to Advance Your Career
+10 Personal Development Tips to Advance Your Career by Cultivitae

 Studies show our brains make snap judgements of people within milliseconds.
 Before we are even able to process an entire interaction or situation, we have already subconsciously formulated an opinion on someone or something.